knielbo/cds-visual/code_along.md

 ##### Comments:
 - reverse color format (BGR) explained: https://learnopencv.com/why-does-opencv-use-bgr-color-format/ -

 #### Lesson 3 ####
+- `convolutions.py`
+- `blurring.py`
+- `sobel_and_laplacian.py`
+- `canny.py`
+##### Comments:
+- this session introduces convolutions for image processing, but with a perspective towards convolutions in CNNs
+- currently the session might be to compact, could cut it in two parts 1: burring & edge-detection, 2: convolution kernels - it is important that the students understand convolution kernels

 #### Lesson 4 ####
 #### Lesson 5 ####
 #### Lesson 6 ####